yahiaashraf92/ChatSystem_RubyONRails/ChatSystem_RubyONRails/README.md

 ## Conclusion

-While this project successfully implements the core functionality of the chat system, the features like Redis caching, the queuing system, and Elasticsearch were left out due to the time constraints of the challenge.
+While this project successfully implements the core functionality of the chat system, the features like Redis caching, the queuing system, Elasticsearch, and an enhanced Docker configuration were left out due to the time constraints of the challenge.
 Given more time, these features would have been included to enhance performance and search capabilities.

 For any questions, please refer to the emails provided in the challenge instructions.

 ---

-This README reflects the fact that Redis, the queue system, and Elasticsearch were planned but not implemented due to time constraints.
-It highlights the intended use of these technologies and their future integration.
+Let me know if you need any further changes!